Why the tropics?

 Biodiversity!

 All of us here at ICFC care about conservation within Canada, so why are we working "everywhere else"?
 Well, first, the world’s natural heritage belongs to us.
-And tropical regions teem with biological diversity and this is where nature is most imperilled, conservation is most under-funded, and dollars go furthest.
+Tropical regions teem with biological diversity and this is where nature is most imperilled, conservation is most under-funded, and dollars go furthest.

 Some day the huge benefits provided freely to the world from tropical ecosystems will be properly accounted for and paid for.
 Until then the tropics will remain the conservation priority.
 ICFC is partnering with some of the world's best local conservation organizations to achieve lasting conservation gains.
 We can think of no better investment.